vpuhoff/noprop-dt-mnist-pytorch/readme.md

 The goal of NoProp is to train neural networks without relying on traditional end-to-end backpropagation.
 Instead, it trains network layers (blocks) independently using a local denoising objective inspired by diffusion models.

 **Disclaimer:** This is an educational implementation attempt based on the paper.
-Achieving stable training and high accuracy required **significant deviations from the original method** described in the paper, particularly regarding the denoising target and classification mechanism.
-This implementation does not guarantee exact replication of the original work but demonstrates the feasibility of a modified approach.
+Achieving stable training and high accuracy required **significant deviations from the original method** described in the paper, particularly regarding the denoising target, the block loss function, and the classification mechanism.
+This implementation demonstrates the feasibility of a modified, hybrid approach.

 ## Source Paper